hackclub/hackpad/hackpads/Macropad/README.md

 ## Keypad
-A simple keypad with 5 buttons that pulgs into a computer via usb
+A simple keypad with 5 buttons that pulgs into a computer via usb.
+The idea was to create a customizable easy to use macropad that could be used as a stepping stone learning project to eventually be able to make a full keyboard from scratch.

 #Parts
   - Xiao rp2040